MohdRas/docker-basics/README.md

 - docker logs CONTAINER_ID/CONTAINER_NAME -f
   - print the logs of a RUNNING container.
   - "-f" for streaming the logs.
+- docker inspect CONTAINER_ID/CONTAINER_NAME
+  - All details about the container
+  - "Mounts" key will show details about the volume type.
+  - SOURCE & DESTINATION of the volume.
 - docker start CONTAINER_ID/CONTAINER_NAME
   - start a STOPPED container.
 - docker stop CONTAINER_ID/CONTAINER_NAME